 Ottawa trims its pot plans; amends bill to legalize marijuana

-The Liberals have tabled legislation to legalize marijuana in Canada by July 1, 2018.
+Marijuana is expected to be legal in Canada by July 1, 2018.
 (Adrian Wyld/The Canadian Press)

 Published Friday, October 6, 2017 9:38AM EDT